 - Teaching Garden used by the Landscape Architecture course

-- BREEAM excellent rated buildings
+- BREEAM excellent rated refurbishment of this former teaching site

 - Energy efficient district heat network